Legalvision

 Violating these terms would result in you breaching the website’s terms of use.
 As a result, the website owner may take legal action against you.
 If the data on the website qualifies as original work, copyright infringement claims may also arise.

-Therefore, it is advisable to not screen scrape from websites with explicit terms of use against such activity.
+Therefore, it is advisable not to screen scrape from websites with explicit terms of use against that activity.
 If you do engage in screen scraping, ensure you only extract factual information.

 Key Takeaways

 Screen scraping is generally lawful if you extract strictly factual information from other websites.
-However, if a website's terms of use prohibit screen scraping, even for factual data, it is advisable to abstain from data scraping.
+However, if a website's terms of use prohibit screen scraping, even for factual data, it is advisable to avoid data scraping.
 Otherwise, you could face potential breach of contract and copyright infringement claims.